opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

     1. In the xsheet select the drawing you want to preview.

-    2. Click the Preview button ( |Toonz71_084| ) in the bottom bar of the Convert-to-Vector settings window.
+    2. Click the Preview button (|preview|) in the bottom bar of the Convert-to-Vector settings window.

 .. tip:: **To deactivate the preview area:**

-    Click the Preview button ( |Toonz71_085| ) in the bottom bar of the Convert-to-Vector settings window.
+    Click the Preview button (|preview|) in the bottom bar of the Convert-to-Vector settings window.